railsagainstignorance/gpujs-experiment-conways-game-of-life/README.md

 GOL.create({
 ```

+In this Game of Life impl, each iteration of the cellular automata grid is called a subTick, and there are several subTicks per tick.
+The grid is only rendered once per tick.

 ## context

 Starting with http://gpu.rocks/, which purports to make is easier to write normal-ish javascript that maps cleanly to the GPU and hence runs significantly faster than if it stayed on the CPU.